 At that point, I am afraid the red mist came down again.
 Only a piece of litter!
 Here we are in the depths of a recession, and councils in London are forced to spend about £100 million a year on cleaning up the casual detritus of people like him.

 Only a piece of litter, he says, when we all know that the number one environmental concern of the British public – far ahead of global warming – is the tidiness of their neighbourhoods and the plague of litter.
+If you want to learn about waste management, check this website from Bio Management Northwest.

 It was only last week that the great Bill Bryson was again drawing attention to this desecration of our landscape, the 30 million tons we chuck out into public spaces without even the excuse that we are aiming at passing politicians on their bicycles.
 I don’t know what the Astra passenger threw at my head, but whatever it was, it wasn’t just a piece of litter.
 It was a national disgrace.